oasis-tcs/dita-lwdita/README.md

 <div>
 <h3>Description</h3>

 <p>This is an official OASIS TC repository sponsored by the DITA TC, and especially by members of the <a href="https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=dita-lightweight-dita">Lightweight DITA Subcommittee</a>.
-The purpose of the repository is to support development and maintenance of source files used in specializations and related artifacts, as edited by Subcommittee members.</p>
+The purpose of the repository is to support development and maintenance of source files used in specializations and related artifacts, as edited by subcommittee members.</p>

 </div>